Since We Started

 Many young players find it easy to produce a sound on saxophone.
 From there, our teachers can help hone and develop that sound.
 All young players use a neckstrap to assist holding the instrument, but the student does need to be big enough to reach the keys.
 Musika recommends starting around age 8.

 For a beginning player, we would recommend renting a Jupiter, Yamaha, or Selmer saxophone.
 Sax students will also need to purchase reeds to play on their instrument.
 For new players a softer reed is more appropriate.
-The strength of a reed is measured on a scale from 1-4: 1 being the softest, 4 being the hardest.
+The strength of a reed is measured on a scale from 1-4 with 1 being the softest and 4 being the hardest.
 We recommend starting with a Rico brand 1.5 or 2 reed, however, students should meet with their teacher first before buying reeds in bulk.